 - Enabled data-informed decisions

-- Flexibility in re-enrollment process with pandemic
+- Flexibility in the re-enrollment process with pandemic

 Dan Smillie will wrap the event by highlighting insights from each of the sessions.